MicrosoftDocs/security/compass/incident-response-process.md

 - Share information

-   Confirm that all investigation teams, including all internal teams and external investigators, are fully sharing their data with each other.
+   Confirm that all investigation teams, including all internal teams and external investigators, are sharing their data with each other, based on the advice of your legal department.

 - Access the right expertise